tibz-dev/currencyExchanger/README.md

 The Currency Exchanger website is a web application that allows users to exchange currency rates between two currencies.
 Here's an overview of how it is made and the languages used:

-1. **Frontend**: The frontend of the Currency Exchanger website is built using HTML, CSS, and JavaScript.
-HTML is used for structuring the webpage, CSS for styling it, and JavaScript for adding interactivity.
+1. **Frontend**: The frontend of the Currency Exchanger website is built using HTML & CSS.
+HTML is used for structuring the webpage, CSS for styling it.

 2. **Backend**: The backend of the website is built using C# and ASP.NET.
 C# is a programming language used for backend development, and ASP.NET is a web framework for building web applications with C#.
 In this case, ASP.NET Web Forms are used to handle user interactions and server-side processing.